flecmart/windows_webcam_monitor/README.md

 ## Abstract

-This is a little windows service written in python to determine if any process uses a webcam in windows 10 and publish the results via mqtt.
+This is a little windows service written in python to determine if any process uses a webcam in Windows 10 and publish the results via mqtt.
 I implemented this because I wanted to automate the lighting in my homeoffice during video calls.

 The algorithm is based on registry keys in `Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\webcam\NonPackaged`, where each process that has a handle on a webcam is registered.
 If a process currently has a handle, its `LastUsedTimeStop` key equals `0`.